What are your employment options while receiving SSDI?

 (1) Earning less than $720 a month.

-(2) Undertaking a trial work period for at least nine months in a consecutive 60-month period and earn a least $720 per month.
+(2) Undertaking a trial work period for at least nine months in a consecutive 60-month period and earning at least $720 monthly.

-(3) Participating in extended eligibility period by working for 36 months if your earnings are not “substantial” or $1010 or more.
+(3) Participating in an extended eligibility period by working 36 months if your earnings are not “substantial” or $1010 or more.

 Even after SSDI benefits stop, you still have five years to have your benefits reinstated if you stop working without having to reapply.

-There is also the Ticket to Work program, offered by the Social Security Administration, which provides free job related employment supports such as vocational rehabilitation, training, and job referrals.
+The Ticket to Work program, offered by the Social Security Administration, provides free job-related employment support such as vocational rehabilitation, training, and job referrals.

 If you or someone you know needs help with Social Security benefits, contact the disability lawyers at Newlin Disability.